Skip to Content

 Step 3: Use a Metal Comb

-Metal Comb for Removing Knots
+Metal Comb For Removing Knots

 Some Dos and Don’ts to Protect Your Hair from Burrs